lockness-Ko/wot/README.md

 ## NOTE

 The second time I tried this, the gcloud console worked and didn't ask for a project.
-I think the reason was that I was in ephemeral mode.
+I think the reason that it wasn't working was that I was in ephemeral mode.

 ## > **Tools**